upsideos/upsideos-solana-rwa/README.md

 ## `initialializeTransferRule`

-`initializeTransferRule(transferGroupIdFrom, transferGroupIdTo, lockedUntil)` is used to create new transfer rule for 2 specified groups where `transferGroupIdFrom` is for senders and `transferGroupIdTo` is for receivers.
-The instruction validates that the provided group IDs match the accounts passed to avoid extra RPC calls.
+`initializeTransferRule` is used to create new transfer rule for 2 specified groups where `..groupFrom` for senders and `..groupTo` for reveivers

 ## Timelock Cancellations and Transfers